 Regardless, people the world over love to think that Jesus was a toker.
 Indeed, the Stoner Jesus Bible Study in Colorado insists that: “Jesus was peaceful and loving.
 He went from house to house and was always accepted.
 Only a stoner could do that.”

 Next up in cannabis, check out these pictures of a 100-foot joint that was rolled in Massachusetts.
-Then, find out which countries smoke the most pot with the help of this marijuana map.
+Then, find out all about Yeshua, the real name of Jesus.